jevido/bakery/README.md

 Setting `BAKERY_LOCAL_MODE=1` (the default while `NODE_ENV !== 'production'`) activates a self-contained runtime so you can exercise deployments without touching systemd, nginx, or Certbot on your workstation.

-- Deployments are launched by the agent via `bun run start` and tracked in-memory — no sudo required.
+- Deployments are launched directly by the control plane via `bun run start` and tracked in-memory — no sudo required.
 - Generated unit files, nginx templates, and logs are written to `.data/systemd`, `.data/nginx/sites-enabled`, and `.data/logs` for inspection.
 - Nginx reloads and Certbot requests are skipped automatically; domains can still be created and you can inspect the rendered config, but you should hit the app directly on its assigned port (default range `5200+`).
 - Docker-based repositories still use your local Docker CLI if available; otherwise the task will fail just like in production.